Pydes-boop/Lunaris/Readme.md

-Verti by HTML5 UP
+Verti by HTML5 UP <br>
-html5up.net | @ajlkn
+html5up.net | @ajlkn <br>
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license (html5up.net/license) <br>

-used as template for Lunar News Network by Daniel Klitzner created for the course Storyworlds at TUM in WS 20/21 Newbs Website for our fictional World
+used as template for Lunar News Network by Daniel Klitzner <br>
+created for the course Storyworlds at TUM in WS 20/21 <br>
+Newbs Website for our fictional World <br>

 Credits: